$\texttt{GPUmonty}$: A GPU-accelerated relativistic Monte Carlo radiative transfer code: Tests

 \subsection{GRMHD simulation}

 In this section, we use the GRMHD code \code{iharm3d} \citep{Prather_2021} to simulate the accretion flow around a Kerr black hole.
-The snapshot used for the generation of the synthetic spectrum is the same one used for the EHT polarized radiative transfer code comparison \citep{Prather_2023}\footnote{The snapshot can be downloaded in \href{https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/XZECPF}{this link}. }.
+The snapshot used for the generation of the synthetic spectrum is the same one used for the EHT polarized radiative transfer code comparison \citep{Prather_2023}\footnote{The snapshot can be downloaded at \url{https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/XZECPF}.}.

 The simulation is conducted in 3D with a resolution of $288 \times 128 \times 128$ elements and begins with a \cite{Fishbone_1976} torus in Standard And Normal Evolution (SANE) magnetic topology \citep{Porth_2019} with a $a_\ast=0.9375$ spin.
 This simulation reflects the simulation dataset used in \citetalias{EHTM87Paper5} and \citet{EHTM87Paper7} (hereafter \citetalias{EHTM87Paper7}).
 The simulation details are further detailed in \citet{Wong:2022rqr}.
-The snapshot is taken at $4,500\ r_{\rm g}/c$ after the simulation starts, when the system reaches a quasi-steady accretion state in the inner disk regions.
+The snapshot is taken at $4,500\ r_{\rm g}/c$, where $r_g$ is the gravitational radius given by $r_g = GM/c^2$, after the simulation starts, when the system reaches a quasi-steady accretion state in the inner disk regions.
 We consider a black hole of mass $M = 4.14 \times 10^6\ M_\odot$ as appropriate for Sgr A* and a conversion factor from code units to CGS of $\mathcal{M}= 1 \times 10^{16}\ \rm g$.

 For our analysis, the minimum frequency is set at $10^8\ \rm Hz$ and the maximum frequency at $10^{16} \rm Hz$ for the synchrotron emission, with a minimum weight of $w = 10^{28}$.
 The energy bins are log-spaced, with a bin size defined by $\rm{ln}(h\nu/m_ec^2)=0.12$, accounting for a total of $800$ bins and starting the minimum energy bin at approximately $1.2 \times 10^8 \rm Hz$.
 The bias factor is set at $b= 96 \times 10^4 \times \Theta_{\rm e}^2$.
 Finally, we consider $N_{\rm s} = 10^6$ and allow only photons that reach $r > 1000\, r_{\rm g}$ to contribute to the recorded spectrum.